 An Eco Church

-- We have improved how we light, heat and insulate our buildings, what we buy for the Church and Hall (including changing our fuel supplier to a more ‘green’ one, and changing our loo roll and washing up liquid to eco-friendly products), and how we re-use and recycle what we have.
-And the small area of land that we have is gradually being changed to one that attracts birds and insects, with added composting facilities and the recent addition of a water butt.
+• We are improving how we light, heat and insulate our buildings, as well as what we buy for the Church and Hall (including changing our fuel supplier to a more ‘green’ one, and changing our toilet rolls and washing up liquid to eco-friendly products), and how we re-use and recycle what we have.
+The small area of land that we have is gradually being changed to one that attracts birds and insects, with added composting facilities, a water butt and a bird feeder.

-- We are also financially supporting a local environmental charity: Surrey Wildlife Trust and regularly praying for the Rainforest Alliance Indonesian Project - an environmental project to protect endangered species by working with government and farmers to plant trees etc..
+• We also financially support a local environmental charity: Surrey Wildlife Trust Surrey Wildlife Trustand regularly pray for Rainforest Alliancethe Rainforest Alliance Indonesian Project - an environmental project that works with government and farmers to enable crop-growing and the native wildlife to exist together in harmony.

 Reducing our carbon footprint